ojaswinil/loan-risk/README.md

 ## Slack

 We use Slack as our main communication hub.
-Join the **Loan Risk Prediction F25** Slack workspace to ask questions, share updates, and collaborate with teammates throughout the project.
-It’s the best place to get help if you’re stuck, stay updated on meeting times, and connect with other members working on the project.
+Join the **Loan Risk Prediction F25** Slack workspace to ask questions, get help if you’re stuck, and stay updated on project news.
+Slides and other resources will be posted there.

 👉 [Join the Slack here](https://umich.enterprise.slack.com/archives/C099CP17G5N)